 Cancer vaccines are designed to train the immune system to attack cancer cells.
-To create a cancer vaccine candidate, we take antigens specific to cancer cells and combine them with a delivery vehicle such as a virus.
-The presence of a cancer antigen in the context of a viral “infection” alerts the immune system that the antigen is detrimental and should be eliminated from the body.
-Cancer vaccines have the potential to exhibit efficacy in their own right and may also pair optimally with our checkpoint platforms to elicit effective anti-cancer immune responses.
-This is expected to be particularly relevant in settings in which cancer cells are not recognized as “non-self” by the patient’s immune system.
+To create a cancer vaccine candidate, antigens specific to cancer cells (cancer neo-antigens) are combined with a delivery vehicle.
+The presence of a cancer antigen in the context of this “delivery vehicle” alerts the immune system that the antigen is detrimental and should be eliminated from the body.

 At Agenus, we are developing “personalized” vaccines (ProphageTM & AutoSynVaxTM) containing cancer neo-antigens that are specific to a given patient and “off-the-shelf” vaccines (PhosphoSynVaxTM) containing cancer neo-antigens we believe to be widely expressed across tumors.
 Our neoantigen vaccines are designed with unique features, each conferring important advantages:

 - Proprietary methods to develop an effective and relevant “Blueprint” of immunogenic neoantigens for each patient

 - Heat shock proteins (HSPs) to efficiently deliver neoantigens to the right immune cells to activate an anti-cancer immune response.
 Our proprietary linker technology enables efficient neoantigen loading for a robust cancer specific immune response with 10X less peptide

 - QS-21 Stimulon®, a potent immune stimulator now in GSK’s approved and highly efficacious shingles vaccine, SHINGRIX® (up to 97% effective).

 Selecting Tumor targets for our Vaccines: